Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Grizzly Bears & Black Bears

-How can you tell the difference?
-Well, it isn’t based on color as you might think.
-The black bear’s name is deceiving because it can actually be in various shades, including brown or even white.
-The difference is that grizzly bears have a distinct hump of muscle right at their shoulder blades behind the head.
+Well, it isn’t based on color, as you might think.
+The black bear’s name is deceiving because it can be in various shades, including brown or even white.

 The best seasons to visit for bear activity are spring and fall.
 The bears are fattening up after just coming out of or are preparing to head back into hibernation.